BradCrumb/lesscompiler/README.md

 # LessCompiler

-LessCompiler is a CakePHP LESS component to (automatically) compile less-files (http://lesscss.org/) by using lessc.php (http://leafo.net/lessphp/).
+LessCompiler is a CakePHP LESS component to (automatically) compile less-files (http://lesscss.org/) by using less.php (https://github.com/oyejorge/less.php).

 ## Requirements